apascualvirue/apascualvirue/README.md

 - 👀 I’m interested in govtech, cleantech, FOW, and more!
 - 🌱 I’m currently learning CS50.
 - 💞️ I’m looking to collaborate on different coding projects.
-- 📫 How to reach me: You can reach me on Linkedin at Alberto Pascual Virué
+- 📫 How to reach me: You can reach me on Linkedin at Alberto Pascual Virué.

 <!---
 apascualvirue/apascualvirue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.